FlowWest/hecr/README.md

 Once again the data is in a tidy form, and so it works great with ggplot or plotly.
 Further more all of dplyr is at your disposal.

-When running HEC-RAS models a folder is populated with all plans, we can specify which hdf files we can to use based on the associated plan number.
+When running HEC-RAS models a folder is populated with all plans by defauly, we can specify which hdf files we want to query on based on the associated plan number.
+For example hdf file `ArdenwoodCreek.p50.hdf` is associated with number 50.

 ```r
 # query in this directory but only hdf files associated with plans 50, 60, 70